j4f-foundation/J4FCore/README.md

 ```

 # Contribute
-Anyone is welcome to contribute to MXCoin!
+Anyone is welcome to contribute to J4FCore!
 If you have a fix or code change, feel free to submit it as a pull request directly to the "master" branch.

 # Cryptocurrency under construction